AWS Solutions Architect – Associate Certification Preparation Update

 For controlled deployments and efficient deployment services of code on EC2 instances, Elastic Beanstalks provides a superior interaction model and developer tools experience.

-Preparation Exam: Certified Solution Architect - Associate for AWS
+Preparation Exam: Certified Solution Architect - Associate for AWS (Retires on June 30, 2020)

 About the Author